Alberta secures 5 million bottles of children's pain and fever meds to distribute across province, then country

 Smith added, "You can feel confident that we are all moving as quickly as we can so Alberta families can get what they need."

-The Alberta government says it is making the medication available to pharmacies at "a price that lets them sell it at the average retail price," which may sell the product from behind the counter if they are concerned about hoarding.
+The Alberta government is expecting to pay a premium for the drugs and will subsidize the cost so that pharmacies can sell them "at the average retail price."

+A final price tag was not available on Tuesday, as the government was still finalizing its contract with the supplier.

-The government's supplier, Atabay Pharmaceuticals and Fine Chemicals, has supplied dozens of markets in Europe and around the world for decades, Smith and Copping said.
+The supplier, Atabay Pharmaceuticals and Fine Chemicals, has sold to dozens of markets in Europe and around the world for decades, Smith and Copping said.

 ALBERTA WILL SHARE EXTRA PRODUCT